Skip to content

 AVION 73.12 82.34 87.21 90.48 92.85

-Ablation Study (AID Dataset, 16-shot)
+Ablation Study (AID dataset 16-shot)

-Configuration Base Acc Novel Acc HM Description
+Configuration Base Acc Novel Acc HM Remarks

-AVION full 95.2 88.7 91.8 Only method exceeding baseline on both base and novel
+AVION (Complete) 95.2 88.7 91.8 Only method exceeding baseline in both base and novel

-w/o visual prompts 94.8 86.1 90.3 Visual-side prompts improve domain adaptation
+w/o Vision Prompt 94.8 86.1 90.3 Vision-side prompts improve domain adaptation

-w/o logit alignment 94.5 87.2 90.7 Logit distillation provides inter-class relationships
+w/o Logit Alignment 94.5 87.2 90.7 Logit distillation provides inter-class relationships

 w/o RS-Flag 94.9 87.5 91.1 RS flag filtering improves prototype quality